MarsUniversity/ece387-robotics/website/syllabus/syllabus.md

 ## Collaboration and Documentation Policy

 You may receive help from any DFEC faculty member on the homework.
 Do not work with other students in the class or who have taken the class previously.
-Document all help received on work submitted for grading IAW DF policies, or *none* if your work was completely individual effort.
+Document all help received on work submitted for grading IAW DF policies, or document *none* if your work was completely individual effort.

-## Quizzes

-Short graded quizzes will be given periodically throughout the semester and are listed in the schedule.
-The quizzes are based on the previous lessons.

 ## Labs and Final Project

 The labs are performed in groups of no more than 3 students.
 Each lab will build on the homework, in class lectures and readings.
 The purpose of the labs is to provide hands on experience with the topics discussed in the lectures.
 The final project will focus on the Roomba robot, controls, computer vision, and path planning.

 # Schedule